Two-Step Estimation of a Strategic Network Formation Model with Clustering: Optimal Link Choices

-We transform the expected utility in two steps, so that after the transformation the optimal decision can be obtained in closed form.
-First, since the matrix $V_{i}\left( X,\sigma\right) $ is real and symmetric, it has a real spectral decomposition
+To derive the optimal decision of individual $i$, we \textquotedbl linearize\textquotedbl{} the quadratic term in (\ref{eq:EU.mat}) using the Legendre transform \citep{Rockafellar_1970}.
+Observe that $V_{i}(X,\sigma)$ is real and symmetric and thus has a real spectral decomposition